monix/monix-bio/docs/errorhandling.md

 - Non-Recoverable errors which are often fatal or it is not sensible to try to recover from them.
   Examples: `StackOverflow`, throwing an exception in a pure function (programmer's error).

-`Task[E, A]` follow this pattern and can fail with two kind of errors:
+`IO[E, A]` follow this pattern and can fail with two kind of errors:
 - Errors of type `E` which represents recoverable errors.
 Other common names are "typed" or "expected" errors.
 - Errors of type `Throwable` for non-recoverable errors.
 We call them "terminal" or "unexpected" errors.
 You might also see terminology like "defect" or "unchecked failure" in other libraries.